 Two rheumatology clinical fellowship positions are offered yearly in our three-year program.
 Internal medicine residents at Mayo Clinic who are accepted into the Clinician Investigator (CI) Program Tract also are accepted (one trainee a year).

 The program fulfills the training requirements as defined by the American Board of Internal Medicine and is accredited by the Accreditation Council for Graduate Medical Education (ACGME).

 After successfully completing the program, you are eligible to take the subspecialty Rheumatology Certification Exam offered by the American Board of Internal Medicine.

 The first Mayo Clinic rheumatologist was Philip S. Hench, M.D., who came to Mayo Clinic in 1923.
 In collaboration with Dr. Edward Kendall, endocrinologist at Mayo Clinic, Dr. Hench was awarded the Nobel Prize for Physiology or Medicine in 1950 for his role in the discovery and application of cortisone treatment in patients who had rheumatoid arthritis.

 The Rheumatology Fellowship at Mayo Clinic in Rochester, Minnesota, began in 1953.
 Since then, more than 130 physicians have completed the training.
-Over half our fellows have been accepted into academic positions following graduation.
+More than half of our fellows have been accepted into academic positions following graduation.
 We anticipate that two trainees will complete this program annually.